 CDU is accredited by the Distance Education Accrediting Commission (DEAC, 1101 17th Street, NW, Suite 808, Washington, DC 20036, 202.234.5100).
 DEAC is recognized by the U.S. Department of Education as a nationally recognized accrediting agency.
-DEAC is a recognized member of the Council for Higher Education Accreditation.
+DEAC is recognized by the Council for Higher Education Accreditation.
 CDU undergoes a rigorous re-accreditation process every five years and has been accredited by DEAC since 1986.
 CDU was last re-accredited in 2016.

-CDU is a recognized member of the Council for Higher Education (CHEA).
+CDU is a recognized member of the Council for Higher Education Accreditation (CHEA).
 CHEA is a national advocate and institutional voice for self-regulation of academic quality through accreditation.
 CHEA is an association of 3,000 degree-granting colleges and universities and recognizes 60 institutional and programmatic accrediting organizations.

 The Secretary of Education has determined that Catholic Distance University is an eligible institution under The Higher Education Act of 1965.
 This recognition allows students to consider deferment of certain federal student loans and possible tax credits for tuition payments.
 These tax credits can provide dollar-to-dollar reductions in your final federal tax liability.